eliazulai29/develop-with-aristops/README.md

   3. **Final Conclusion**: Provides a comprehensive answer based on all iterations

 To use DeepResearch, simply toggle the "Deep Research" switch in the Ask interface before submitting your question.

+### Example Intelligence-Enhanced Responses

+**Traditional Response:**
+> "This function checks if a website is up by making an HTTP request."

+**Intelligence-Enhanced Response:**
+> "This CLI follows a MONOLITH architecture pattern.
+The main component (cli.js) handles argument parsing via meow, then calls the isUp library for website status checking.
+The dependency chain is: CLI → prependHttp → isUp → external API.
+>
+> **Security Note**: Input validation is recommended for URL handling to prevent injection attacks.
+> **Performance**: Minimal resource usage, suitable for batch processing.
+> **Testing**: Current coverage is low - consider adding integration tests for multiple URL scenarios."

 ## 📱 Screenshots